Pinterest Marketing: Your Ultimate Creative Guide (2023)

 Pinterest Marketing: The Takeaway

-Over the past decade, Pinterest has grown from an aspirational social platform into a visual search engine that organizations can leverage to raise brand awareness and convert a wide array of consumers.
+Over the past 13 years, Pinterest has grown from an aspirational social platform into a visual search engine that organizations can leverage to raise brand awareness and convert a wide array of consumers.

 But that doesn’t mean it’s changed its core ethos.
-It’s still a platform built for creativity, and your brand’s presence must reflect that.
-Pinners use the app to feed their imaginations, so serve them a full-course meal by harnessing the narrative power of video.
+It’s still a platform built for creativity and your brand’s presence must reflect that.
+Pinners use the app to feed their imaginations, so serve them a full-course meal by harnessing the narrative power of video marketing.

-Also keep a keen eye on the latest Pinterest video ad features that can further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
-This will be vitally important as data privacy updates continue to roll out through 2021.
+Keep a keen eye on the latest Pinterest video ad features to further support your objectives in a privacy-friendly way, like Pinterest Premiere, which will allow brands to target users with specific interests and other characteristics.
+This will be critical as data privacy updates continue to evolve over the next few years.

 Pinterest is an incredible platform to break through the noise, scale your audience, and make a mark in today’s highly competitive content landscape.
 With a creative eye hungry for innovation, you can start generating mesmerizing, high-performing video content that will give your organization an advantage in our rapidly evolving digital world.